Stayermax/MLzoomcamp_midterm_project/README.md

 ## Cloud deployment

 I deployed this service to the server of my company, so it won't be accessible from outside.
-But here is the video of how I did it:
+But here is the video of how I did it and how I tested it: https://youtu.be/JUG1tZIOF08